apache/couchdb-documentation/src/install/troubleshooting.rst

     <<"[1,2,3,4,5]">>
     4> q().

-- At this point the only remaining dependency is your systems' unicode support library, ICU, and the Spidermonkey Javascript VM from Mozilla.
-Make sure that your ``LD_LIBRARY_PATH`` or similar for non-Linux systems (``DYLD_LIBRARY_PATH`` on macOS) makes these available to CouchDB.
+- At this point the only remaining dependency is your system's Unicode support library, ICU, and the Spidermonkey Javascript VM from Mozilla.
+Make sure that your ``LD_LIBRARY_PATH`` or equivalent for non-Linux systems (``DYLD_LIBRARY_PATH`` on macOS) makes these available to CouchDB.
   Linux example running as normal user: